filecoin-station/piece-indexer/docs/design.md

     > walking the "old" chain, new advertisements (new heads) will be announced
     > to IPNI.
     >
-    > - `next_head` is the latest head announced to IPNI
+    > - `lastAdvertisementCID` is the latest head announced to IPNI
     > - `head` is the advertisement where the current walk-in-progress started
     >
-    > I suppose we don't need to keep track of `next_head`.
-When the current
+    > I suppose we don't need to keep track of `lastAdvertisementCID`.
+When the
-    > walk finishes, we will wait up to one minute until we make another request
+    > current walk finishes, we could wait up to one minute until we make
-    > to cid.contact to find what are the latest heads for each SPs.
+    > another request to cid.contact to find what are the latest heads for each
+    > SPs.
     >
     > In the current proposal, when the current walk finishes, we can
-    > immediately continue with walking from the `next_head`.
+    > immediately continue with walking from the `lastAdvertisementCID`.

 We must always walk the chain all the way to the genesis or to the entry we have already seen & processed.